Contractible stability spaces and faithful braid group actions: Abstract

 \section{Abstract}

-We prove that any `finite-type' component of the stability space of a triangulated category $\mathcal{C}$ is contractible.
-Examples of $\mathcal{C}$ for which all components have `finite-type' include locally-finite triangulated categories with finite rank Grothendieck group and discrete derived categories of finite global dimension.

-Another important example of a `finite-type' component is the principal component of the stability space of the Calabi--Yau-$N$ category $\catGQ{N}$ of representations of the Ginzburg algebra associated to an ADE Dynkin quiver $Q$.
+We prove that any `finite-type' component of a stability space of a triangulated category is contractible.
+The motivating example of such a component is the stability space of the Calabi--Yau-$N$ category $\catGQ{N}$ associated to an ADE Dynkin quiver.
 In addition to showing that this is contractible we prove that the braid group $\braidQ$ acts freely upon it by spherical twists, in particular that the spherical twist group $\braidGQ{N}$ is isomorphic to $\braidQ$.
-In the case of a quiver $Q$ of type $E$, it is known that there is no faithful geometric representation of the braid group, however $\braidGQ{N}$ provides a faithful symplectic representation.
+This generalises Brav--Thomas' result for the $N=2$ case.
+Other classes of triangulated categories with finite-type components in their stability spaces include locally-finite triangulated categories with finite rank Grothendieck group and discrete derived categories of finite global dimension.